top of page

 M. Ryan

 Field watches weren’t born from fashion—they were born from necessity.
 Before they became everyday companions for collectors, they were literal survival tools.
-Understanding where they came from explains why they remain one of the most respected categories in watchmaking—and why modern interpretations (including my own upcoming release) feel so relevant today.
+Understanding their origins explains why they remain one of the most respected categories in watchmaking.
+Modern interpretations, including my own upcoming release, feel incredibly relevant today.

 Where It All Started: The Trench

-The first field watches appeared in World War I, when soldiers needed something rugged, legible, and hands-free.
+The first field watches appeared during World War I. Soldiers needed something rugged, legible, and hands-free.
 Pocket watches simply didn’t work in combat.
-So watchmakers adapted: they added lugs to pocket-watch cases, strapped them to the wrist, and refined them for battlefield use.
+So, watchmakers adapted.
+They added lugs to pocket-watch cases, strapped them to the wrist, and refined them for battlefield use.

 Key traits emerged immediately: